By Gordon M. Hahn

 The only partial description of the issues and challenges facing the numerous stipulations and goals set out in the Minsk 2 agreement demonstrate that the processes created thereby are too ambitious and complex.
 They divert the immediate parties and their allied mediators from the most immediate task: an actual ceasefire.
 The energy and focus of leaders, bureaucrats, and institutions are diffused, overburdened, and drained by the necessity of having to design and organize planned measures, secure the agreement of all parties on the specifics of those measures, and then coordinating the actual execution of the implementation of more than ten very difficult goals spelled out in Minsk 2.
 Delays and disagreements on one issue complicate preparation and implementation on others.
 Rather than burdening an embattled Kiev and Donbass with such a complex set of tasks, it would be better to proceed more slowly in general and keep it simple by focusing on the most fundamental goal – the one that will end the bloodshed – the ceasefire.

-It follows, therefore, Minks 3 should focus on solely on achieving an inviolable ceasefire.
+It follows, therefore, that Minsk 3 should focus on solely on achieving an inviolable ceasefire.
 Issues such as constitutional reform should be negotiated but not concluded until the ceasefire is fully consolidated, with no casualties for some designated period of time.
-Once the ceasefire is deemed to have been consolidated, negotiations and signing of Minsk 3b on constitutional and/or perhaps other issues can proceed.
+Once the ceasefire is consolidated, negotiations and signing of Minsk 3b on constitutional and/or perhaps other issues can proceed.

 Minsk 3 should concentrate on the details of constructing a viable ceasefire.
 First, it should seek agreement on a deeper pullback of all forces and weapons types.
 Second, it should develop the most comprehensive technical and human intelligence regime for monitoring the ceasefire, the location and any movement of troops and equipment in and around the Donbass, including inside Russia.
 Drones, national-technical means (satellites), and OSCE monitors should be deployed to construct a web of detection to seek out violators.
 Each of these monitoring means needs its own sub-agreement signed by all parties.
 US, NATO, Ukrainian, and Russian national-technical and human means should be deployed and their data sent to a central command center manned by OSCE and/or UN personnel for analyzing and publishing the monitored and collected data when disputes over possible violations arise.